allyporwal/finishers-flask/README.md

 Welcome to Finishers.

-This is a web app that contains user-generated workouts or "Finishers", which are intended to be used at the end of a training session to finish off a trainee.
+This is a web app that contains user-generated workouts or "Finishers", which are intended to be used at the end of a training session to really push a trainee.

 The app was delopyed using Heroku and can be found here: [Finishers](https://the-finisher.herokuapp.com).